EMDK/docs/3.1UP1/source/guide/profiles/profilebarcode.md

 	* Alarms
 	* Notification
 * Decode Audio Feedback - Select an audio tone to sound upon a good decode.
+	* The audio tones stored as Application’s private data (i.e. cache, asset) should not be specified for this field to avoid access violation.
+Therefore any audio tones meant for this purpose must be stored under shared public directories (Music/ , Ringtones/) or shared “external storage”.
 * Decode Haptic Feedback - Enable the MC40 to vibrate upon a good decode.
 * BT Disconnect On Exit - Enable/Disable Bluetooth disconnect on exit.
 * Connection Idle Time - If a bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
 From 60 to 1800, Steps of 5.
 Eg: 60, 65, 70, 75...